OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

     Queue 1

 In this  HTCondor job description file, the keyword `+WantsStashCvmfs = true`  makes HTCondor to look for worker machines where the replicas from public are being updated.

 ## Running the job

 We submit the job using `condor_submit` command as follows

-	$ condor_submit word_frequency_count.submit  # Submit the condor job
+	$ condor_submit word_frequency_count.submit

 This job should be finished quickly (less than an hour).
-You can check the status of the submitted job by using the `condor_q` command as follows
+You can check the status of the submitted job by using the `condor_q` command as follows, replacing `<userid>` with your username.

-	$ condor_q username  # The status of the job is printed on the screen.
-Here, username is your login name.
+	$ condor_q <userid>

 When the job completes, you see the output file `word_frequency_count.output` in your work directory.